 About The Brand

-Our parents at STS believe that warmth, dedication, and mindfulness must be carried on through shared happiness.
-We strive to share with you our mutual interest in providing your child with the best care and affection imaginable.
-STS RideSafer travel vests, designed and manufactured in your child’s best interest, deliver those very values in the hands of our trusted experts who know safety the best.
+The parents at STS believe that warmth, dedication, and mindfulness must be carried on through shared happiness.
+They strive to share with you their mutual interest in providing your child with the best care and affection imaginable.
+STS RideSafer travel vests, designed and manufactured in your child’s best interest, deliver those very values in the hands of their trusted experts who know safety the best.

-Our commitment is to keep your loved ones safe and sound over the past 15 years of culminated experience is absorbed in every inch of our product.
+Their commitment is to keep your loved ones safe and sound over the past 15 years of culminated experience is absorbed in every inch of their product.

 Provide your child with that devotion and care you ought to give.
 Keep this world warm for future generations to come, future happiness to be shared.